Jeinzi/Rectangle-Game/README.md

 # Rectangle-Game
-A small game, primarily beeing a test for my work in progress layouting library for .NET forms
+A small game, primarily being a test for my work in progress layouting library for .NET forms